Trust Center

 EXAMPLE: ISO or NIST

-– Specifications defined by authoritative sources to satisfy standards/control objectives and ensure protection of information, systems, and assets
+– Specifications defined by authoritative sources to satisfy control objectives and ensure protection of information, systems, and assets

 – Address potential risks and safeguard sensitive information and systems